I-am-Rudi/obsidian-workout-journal/README.md

 ## Features

-- **Exercise Logging**: Track sets, reps, weights, duration, and distances
+- 💪 **Exercise Logging**: Track sets, reps, weights, duration, and distances
-- **Workout Templates/Routines**: Create reusable routines that you repeatedly train and keep notes on your sessions
+- 🧩 **Workout Templates/Routines**: Create reusable routines that you
+  repeatedly train and keep notes on your sessions
-- **Workout Plans**: Create structured Workout Plans build from routines
+- 🗓️ **Workout Plans**: Create structured Workout Plans build from routines
-- **Exercise Library**: Build your own exercise library with muscle group targeting
+- 📚 **Exercise Library**: Build your own exercise library with muscle group targeting
-- **Simple Note Creation**: Simple and intuitive UI in settings to manage templates, plans, and library
+- 📝 **Simple Note Creation**: Simple and intuitive UI in settings to manage templates, plans, and library
-- **Active Workout Sessions**: Start an interactive workout session in a dedicated window, quickly log exercise values, add new sets, exercises, and notes on the fly (closely mirror the experience of a dedicated fitness app)
+- 🏋️ **Active Workout Sessions**: Start an interactive workout session in a dedicated window, quickly log exercise values, add new sets, exercises, and notes on the fly (closely mirror the experience of a dedicated fitness app)
+- ⏱️ **Rest Timer**: Built-in rest timer to keep track of rest periods between sets
-- **Date Management**: Automatic date formatting and file organization
+- 📆 **Date Management**: Automatic date formatting and file organization
-- **Customizable**: Configurable folders, add to the templates to improve compatibility with your current vault
+- ⚙️ **Customizable**: Configurable folders, add to the templates to improve compatibility with your current vault
-- **Statistics & Analytics**: View comprehensive workout statistics and progress tracking
+- 📊 **Statistics & Analytics**: View comprehensive workout statistics and progress tracking
-- **Frontmatter Storage**: Workout data stored in YAML frontmatter for easy parsing and editing
+- 🗂️ **Frontmatter Storage**: Workout data stored in YAML frontmatter for easy parsing and editing
-- **Edit Workouts**: Edit existing workouts with full frontmatter synchronization
+- ✍️ **Edit Workouts**: Edit existing workouts with full frontmatter synchronization
-- **Mobile Support**: Designed to work well on mobile devices for logging workouts in the Gym
+- 📱 **Mobile Support**: Designed to work well on mobile devices for logging workouts in the Gym
-- **Workout History**: Each completed workout is saved as a separate markdown file with structured data and human-readable content.
+- 🕒 **Workout History**: Each completed workout is saved as a separate markdown file with structured data and human-readable content.
 All data is furthermore stored in a csv file for easy analysis and migration to other tools if desired.
-- **Import from Strong App**: Easily import workout data (workout.csv) from the Strong App to quickly migrate your existing workout history into Obsidian, with an option to create an exercise note for each unique exercise encountered during import
+- 🔄 **Import from Strong App**: Easily import workout data (workout.csv) from the Strong App to quickly migrate your existing workout history into Obsidian, with an option to create an exercise note for each unique exercise encountered during import